writememe/rat_hunter/README.md

 rat_hunter
 =======

-An automated tool to ingest, augment, transport and export Rapid Antigen Test (RAT) availability data.
+An automated tool to ingest, augment/transform and export Rapid Antigen Test (RAT) availability data.
 An overview diagram is shown below:

 # Table of Contents